galleon/conversify/README.md

 ## 🐳 Running with Docker

-This project includes a Docker setup to run the entire application stack in containers.
+This project includes a Docker setup to run the entire application stack in containers, including the Avatar UI web interface.
 This is the recommended way to run the application.

 ### Prerequisites